wuertele/Drupal-Deployer/README.txt

 Having problems?
 Take a look at list of common problems when installing FCKeditor: http://drupal.fckeditor.net/troubleshooting

-How to tune up FCKeditor to your theme: http://drupal.fckeditor.net/tricks
+How to tune up FCKeditor to your theme and configure spell checker: http://drupal.fckeditor.net/tricks

 We would like to encourage you to join our team if you can help in any way.
-If you can translate FCKeditor module, please use fckeditor.pot file as a template (located in "po" directory) and send us the translated file so that we could attach it.
+If you can translate FCKeditor module, please use fckeditor.pot file as a template (located in "translations" directory) and send us the translated file so that we could attach it.
 Any help is appreciated.

 Credits